ravenloue/InteractiveRatingComponent/README.md

 # InteractiveRatingComponent
  A small project that handles user interactions and updating the DOM with JavaScript from Frontend Mentor

-This will be a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+This is my solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents